dishant-mittal/d1g1t_assignment/README.md

 Please use the this link for installing anaconda if  : https://docs.anaconda.com/anaconda/install/ Also, you don't need to have any explicit database setup for running this app.
 It uses sqlite which is the default lightweight database for Django.
-I have used Django's inbuilt authentication which some tiny customizations.
+I have used Django's inbuilt authentication which some customizations.

 ## Directory Structure